YemanBrhane/Pectorial-Muscle-Segmentation/README.md

 # Pectorial-Muscle-Segmentation
 The goal of the project was to segment pectoral musle of mamaogram images.
-Impalementation is done in C++ using QT and OpenCv.
+Impalementation was done in C++ using QT and OpenCv.

 ## Softwares required
 - Qt 5.7